 The trademark of the Kuss Quartet is their concept-based programming.
 With common themes running throughout their programmes, they offer unique experiences to accustomed audiences and new listeners alike.
-Leader Jana Kuss and Oliver Wille have been playing side by side for over 25 years.
+Leader Jana Kuss and Oliver Wille have been playing side by side for almost 30 years.
 Together with their long-standing colleagues William Coleman and Mikayel Hakhnazaryan, they seek to validate the eternal “muss es sein?” of string quartet playing with their own brand of curiosity.

 In early 2019, the Kuss Quartet was the first German string quartet to receive Stradivari’s legendary “Paganini Quartet” on loan from the Nippon Music Foundation.
 The quartet played Beethoven’s complete string quartet cycle on these instruments in June 2019, by invitation of the Suntory Hall, Tokyo.
-The live, recorded cycle will be released in early 2020 by the British label Rubicon Classics with the support of G. Henle Verlag.
+The live, recorded cycle was released in early 2020 by the British label Rubicon Classics with the support of G. Henle Verlag.

 At the beginning of their career, the quartet was awarded first prizes by the German Music Council and the Borciani Competition, received a Borletti-Buitoni Award and was a “Rising Star” of the European Concert Hall Organization.